 What to Pack for a Trip to Edinburgh

-Comfortable waterproof shoes or boots is a must.
+- Comfortable waterproof shoes or boots are a must.

 Where to Stay in Edinburgh

 Karen gave an in-depth breakdown of all the Neighborhoods in Edinburgh.

 To find the best Place to Stay in Edinburgh by Neighbourhood, click on the links below.
 They will take you to a break down of each area of Edinburgh and suggested hotels.